heilandoo/geosoft-1-projekt-fischer_zerwas_heiland/README.md

    <strong> --> Please fill your accessToken and the API-key into the scripts.
 This is necessary to be applied to "dataOverview.js", "addData.js" and "changeRisk.js". </strong><br/>
     </p>

+<h2>For Dockerization</h2>

+use Dockerfile and docker-compose.yml from this repository<br/>
+docker-compose up --build <br/><br/>
+wait until the mongo container is started and the database is connected

 <h2>For Testing</h2>

 We used Mocha for testing.<br/>